-A living trust not only can avoid probate and a conservatorship I believe it is among the best gifts we can leave behind.
+A living trust not only can avoid probate and a conservatorship I believe is among the best gifts we can leave behind.
 Paying an attorney to create estate planning documents saves costly probate fees after we die.
 It also helps whoever is managing our estate to have all the necessary documents in order.

 While many aspects of probate sales may be similar to a non-probate sale of real property, a personal representative is well advised to seek a qualified real estate agent to represent them in the sale of a probate and trust home.
 We live in a highly specialized world today.
-Hiring a Certified Probate Agent is just as important as hiring an attorney who specializes in probate.
+Hiring a Certified Probate Real Estate Specialist is just as important as hiring an attorney who specializes in probate.

 If you need an attorney who specializes in Probate I am happy to recommend one.
-If you already have an attorney and simply need help with selling property in probate or trust then give me a call.
+If you already have an attorney and simply need help with selling property in probate or trust then give Kathleen Daniels a call.
 I may be reached at my office at 408.972.1822 or on my cell at 408.499.8751.
 If you prefer, you may request a consultation.
 We’re here to help.